 Subscribers can register up to four devices, and watch on two of them at the same time.

 Sky Go Extra, available for £5 a month or free with Sky Q Multiscreen (more here), allows users to download video to extra devices.

 Those tempted by Sky Go Extra but not convinced that they need or want Sky Q Multiscreen as well should be aware that it can sometimes be bought cheaper depending on Sky's offers at the time - have a look at our existing customer deals page for more detail.

 To take advantage of the full range of online content, subscribers must have Sky broadband unlimited or Sky fibre unlimited.

 Virgin Media Tivo

-For those who opt for more than the basic V HD box, Virgin Media's Tivo is still one of the best set top boxes on the market.
+Virgin Media's Tivo boxes are some of the best set top boxes on the market.

 As well as clever little features like WishLists that mean the box will automatically record games or notify us when they're coming up, the service got "red button" interactivity in 2012 - which means multiple viewpoints, stats and replays for sports fans.

 With the introduction of red button functionality also came Football First - previously only available through Sky - offering extended highlights from Premier League games.